neurobioinfo/segpy/docs/segpy_module.md

-# Segpy
+# Segpy module
-The steps outlined below demonstrate the process of executing the segregation pipeline using the seg module.
+The following steps illustrate how to execute the segregation pipeline directly by utilizing the Segpy module within the Python editor.

 |<img src="https://raw.githubusercontent.com/neurobioinfo/segpy/main/segpy.png" width="500" height="400"/>|
 |:--:|